 Biconic connectors have precision tapered ends for low insertion loss.
-It has a glass - filled plastic molded and started with the fiber being molded into the ferrule.
+It has a glass-filled plastic mold and started with the fiber being molded into the ferrule.
 Biconic connectors are becoming obsolete.

 D4 connectors are made from a composite zirconia ceramic ferrule for durability.
-They have a high-performance threading mounting system and a keyed body for repeatability and intermateability.
+They have a high-performance thread mounting system and a keyed body for repeatability and intermateability.
 It uses a smaller ferrule than SCs or FCs.
-D4 connectors were widely used in telco networks in the 80s to early 90s but they are becoming an obsolete technology.
+D4 connectors were widely used in telco networks in the 80s to early 90s, but they are becoming an obsolete technology.

 ESCON’s name derives from its application in IBM's ESCON channel interface.
-It is similar to the FDDI connector-a duplex connector using 2.5-mm ferrules.
+It is similar to the FDDI connector—a duplex connector using 2.5 mm ferrules.
 The main difference is its retractable shroud as opposed to a fixed shroud.
-The shroud is over the ferrule is spring-loaded and retracts.
+The shroud is over the ferrule and is spring-loaded and retracts.
 ESCON connectors are used to connect to the equipment from a wall outlet.

-LC, also known as Lucent Connector, Little Connector, or Local Connectors, connectors have precision PC polished zirconia ceramic ferrules.
+LCs, also known as Lucent Connectors, Little Connectors, or Local Connectors, have precision PC polished zirconia ceramic ferrules.
 They have an RJ45 push-pull style housing and latching.
 They are half the size of standard connectors, resembling a smaller version of the SC.
 This design increases packaging density by 50% with its narrow footprint and push/pull snap-lock design.
 LC connectors are used in private and public networks, and are gaining in popularity due to their small form factor (SFF) optical transmitter/receiver assemblies.

 Loopback connectors are used in testing transceiver systems.
 Loopback describes a way of routing electronic signals from their originating facility to the receiving end of the source without processing or modification.
 This is best used as a way to test the transmission of transportation infrastructure.

-MTP, the abbreviation for Multi-Fiber Push On/Pull Off, connectors are a threaded type fiber optic connector.
+MTP, the abbreviation for Multi-Fiber Push On/Pull Off, connectors are a threaded type of fiber optic connector.
 They are ideal for high-density applications.
 MTP connectors is the commercial name for MT connectors, which are 12 fiber connectors for rubber cable.
-It is used for preterminated cable assemblies and cabling systems.
+It is used for pre-terminated cable assemblies and cabling systems.

-An MU connectors is a 1.25mm diameter ferrule for compact multiple optical connectors and self-retentive mechanism for backplane applications.
+An MU connector is a 1.25 mm diameter ferrule for compact multiple optical connectors and self-retentive mechanism for backplane applications.
 These "miniature units" are utilized in high-speed data communications, voice networks, telecommunications and high-density DWDM applications.
 MU connectors are more popular in Japan.

-SC, or Subscriber Connector, connectors are high-precision ceramic ferrules.
+SCs, or Subscriber Connectors, are high-precision ceramic ferrules.
 They feature a snap-in locking mechanism for positive latching.
 SC connectors use a push-pull design and can be used for simplex or multiplex applications.
 They have a keyed body for repeatability and intermateability and are ideal for high-density applications.
-SCs are referred to as a premises connector since they are used for premises installations.
+SCs are referred to as premises connectors since they are used for premises installations.
 Although it has a compact hard plastic design, they do not have the smallest footprint, requiring 0.378 square inches.

 SMA connectors have a low cost multimode coupling with approval for military applications.
 SMA, which stands for Subminiature A, is a microwave connector.

-ST, or Straight - Tip, connectors are composed of a precise zirconia ceramic ferrule.
+ST, or Straight Tip, connectors are composed of a precise zirconia ceramic ferrule.
 They have an easy-to-assemble, one-piece bayonet mounting system.
 They can be used for both single mode and multimode fibers.
 This type of connector is very popular in communication applications, such as LANs and CCTV systems.
-ST connectors are also referred to as a BFOC - Bayonet Fiber Optical Connector.
-They have a ceramic tip which extends past the connector body.
+ST connectors are also referred to as a BFOC (Bayonet Fiber Optical Connector).
+They have a ceramic tip that extends past the connector body.
 This is also known as a simplex bayonet-style twist-lock connector and it requires special care since the ferrule is unprotected.
 While the ST connector is still popular in many industrial applications, it is losing favor to more compact, keyable form factors.

 Fiber types for fiber optic connectors can include simplex, duplex, and multifiber.

-For more information on Fiber Optic Cables, please read IHS GlobalSpec's How to Select Fiber Optic Cables Selection Guide.
+For more information on Fiber Optic Cables, please read the How to Select Fiber Optic Cables Selection Guide.

 Insertion loss is a measure of the attenuation of a device by determining the output of a system before and after the device is inserted into the system.
 For example, a connector causes insertion loss across the interconnection (in comparison to a continuous cable with no interconnection).
 Insertion loss can be calculated by adding up all the connector interfaces and multiplying by the expected loss in dB per connector.
 That number is added to the total cable loss for the run length calculated by the critical upper frequency.
 The sum of these two sets of losses yields the basic system loss due to transmission line and connector losses.

 Return loss refers to energy reflected back to the signal source due to endface reflectivity.
 Reflected energy returns down the cable in the form of a delayed signal.
-Poor return loss performance at each connector junction is a cumulative effect which will degrade receiver decoding even though signal level may be with in nominal boundaries.
+Poor return loss performance at each connector junction is a cumulative effect that will degrade receiver decoding even though signal level may be within nominal boundaries.